 This program prepares you for a range of lighting and illumination-related careers.
 Employment spans diverse disciplines such as architectural lighting, lighting consultancy, technical advising and lighting product design.

-This program can be taken as a Graduate Certificate (six months full time), Graduate Diploma (one year full time) or Master degree (one and a half years full time).
-Part time study is available for Australian citizens and permanent residents, and must be completed within the maximum limits of 6 years for Masters, 4 years for Diploma and 3 years for Graduate Certificates.
+Our Illumination Design program can be taken as a Graduate Certificate (six months full time), Graduate Diploma (one year full time) or Master degree (one and a half years full time), or as a double stream Master degree (two years full time).
+Part time study options are available for domestic students.

 Individual units can also be taken as Continuing Professional Development short courses without enrolling into a degree.

-Masters and Graduate Diploma applicants should hold a bachelor degree.
-Graduate Certificate applicants should hold a bachelor degree or possess experience which is considered to demonstrate the knowledge and aptitude required to undertake the course.
+Masters and Graduate Diploma applicants should hold a Bachelor degree.
+Graduate Certificate applicants should hold a Bachelor degree or possess experience that is considered to demonstrate the knowledge and aptitude required to undertake the course.